-A qualified Trading Standards Practitioner from the Chartered Trading Standards Institute carried out an on-site audit.
+A qualified Trading Standards Practitioner from the Chartered Trading Standards Institute carried out a remote desk top audit in the climate of Covid 19 lockdown restrictions.
 The audit focused on the following areas:

 - Member application process including checks carried out on prospective businesses - Member auditing content and process - Terms and conditions and other pre-contractual Information - Marketing and advertising by member businesses - Sanctions for non-complaint member businesses - Customer service provisions (including support for vulnerable consumers) - Consumer complaints process (including ADR) - Customer satisfaction - Training provided by code members - Outstanding issues/matters arising from the last audit.